 That said, I would probably get the Omni Breeze if I were to do it again, since it’s breathable, which is what we like about this carrier, but is made with softer materials.

 It’s also worth mentioning that we bought this carrier secondhand for only $75.
 I washed it on hot to make sure it was clean for our little guy before we used it.
-The other two ergo baby carriers we have were hand me downs, so we never had to pay the full price.
 I love buying baby gear secondhand and selling what I have purchased when I’m done with it.

 Overall, this is probably the best carrier to grow it with your baby.
 Although it is not the most comfortable one we have, it is the easiest to use.
 It has definitely grown on me after initially not loving it.